In my last post, I reviewed the three screening systems for blunt carotid and vertebral artery injury (BCVI). Today, we’ll look at grading them.

 Grade II: This grade has several presentations.
 There may be an intraluminal thrombosis/hematoma with (left) or without (right) an intimal flap, or a flap alone (center).

 Grade III: There is a full-thickness injury to the vessel with a contained extraluminal extravasation (pseudoaneurysm)

-Grade IV: The vessel is completely occluded by flap or thrombus
+Grade IV: The vessel is completely occluded by a flap or thrombus

 Grade V: The artery is transected and freely extravasating